tedneward/Azgaarnoth/Classes/Feats.md

 ## Squire
 *Prerequisite: Member of a militant order, such as the [Draconic Order](../Organizations/DraconicOrder/DraconicOrder.md) or [Dread Knights](../Organizations/DreadOrder.md)*

-Your training in the ways of the Knights of Solamnia grants you these benefits:
+Your training in the ways of your militant order grants you these benefits:

 * **Martial Training.** You gain proficiency with medium armor and martial weapons.
 * **Defensive Rider.** You have advantage on saving throws made to avoid falling off a mount.